lstsai/Flix/README.md

 1. Learning how to extract data from JSON files, I was stuck on an error because I was treating the data like dictionary but it was actually an array containing one dictionary as it's element.
 2. Learning about predicates to filter the data
 3. Learning that not all views can be tapped on to be a segue, need tap gesture recognizer
+4. Did not know how to add views off the storyboard so that the user would have to scroll in order to see the contents

 ## Credits